Clients involved in the building process will generally require one or more of the following Onsite Inspection and Reporting services –

 - reasonable standards of construction and finish have not been met

 - the defect is the result of settling by the building in the initial period.

-LIAN BUILDING GROUP is an expert building advisory company that understands the above requirements.
+LIAN BUILDING CONSULTANCY is an expert building advisory company that understands the above requirements.

 Any document reporting building defects should compare onsite issues with best building practices and general industry expectations.
 Reporting should reference governing material if required that will form substantiating argument so it is clear what rectification work is needed & reason/s as to why.

 Reference material can include QBCC policies and guides, such as the Standards and Tolerances document dated February 2016, industry material such as Framing Manuals, National Construction Codes, Building Standards, Industry Technical Data documents and manufactures guidelines.

 If you have building faults LIAN BUILDING CONSULTANCY is able to compile reports that will assist with approaching the builder or lodging formal complaint to the QBCC explaining “real” defects or incomplete works that will be considered properly by the QBCC according to their policies.